(214) 390-7947 (Overseas Callers)

 In-Country Support

 As soon as you arrive in Tanzania, you will have the support of an experienced team of in-country field staff.
-The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians highly experienced in working with international volunteers.
+The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians, highly experienced in working with volunteers working in Tanzania project.

-Which airport do I need to fly to for my Ghana volunteer trip?
+Which airport do I need to fly to for my Tanzania volunteer trip?

 Do you organize airport pick-up services?